MicrosoftDocs/well-architected/well-architected/service-guides/virtual-machines.md

 > - Prepay for [reserved instances](/azure/virtual-machines/prepay-reserved-vm-instances) or an [Azure savings plan for compute](https://azure.microsoft.com/pricing/offers/savings-plan-compute/#benefits-and-features) for significant azure-db-postgresqlvirtual-machinessavings.
 > - Use hybrid benefit licensing.
 > - Deploy [Azure Monitor Agent (AMA)](/azure/azure-monitor/agents/agents-overview) to collect monitoring data from the guest operating system.
-> - Use [role-based-access-control (RBAC)](/azure/role-based-access-control/built-in-roles) to control who can create resources to ensure you aren't charged for resources made in error.
-> - Use Azure Policy to enforce rules that help with cost governance.

 ### Recommendations